 7-Day Cruise Option:

-Shipboard accommodations; stand up paddleboarding, kayaking, snorkeling; gear on loan (snorkeling gear, wetsuits); all meals onboard the ship; most alcoholic and non-alcoholic beverages onboard the ship.
+Transfers between airport/ship in Galapagos; shipboard accommodations; stand up paddleboarding, kayaking, snorkeling; gear on loan (snorkeling gear, wetsuits); Wi-Fi one pin per cabin (starting Sept 2019); all meals onboard the ship; most alcoholic and non-alcoholic beverages onboard the ship.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; premium alcoholic beverages; gratuities to guide and crew; travel insurance; Wi-Fi (when available); purchases on board; laundry service; fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; premium alcoholic beverages; gratuities to guide and crew; travel insurance; Wi-Fi until Sept 2019; optional Private Moments package; purchases on board; laundry service; fuel surcharge may apply.